 After breakfast, the trip continues a short distance to Tinghir and the very different Toudgha gorges where you can take a short walk to appreciate the steep sides to the gorge and the narrow expanse of the sky above.
 From there, you continue to the Chebbi dunes via Tinjdad, and the Oasis of Tafilalet near Erfoud, famous for its Date Festival, and Rissani, which is the seat of the Alaouite family of the present king of Morocco.

 Between Tinjdad and Erfoud, you can stop to go down into the fascinating underground water channels deep below the earth, always cool and preventing the evaporation of this source of irrigation.
 In Erfoud itself, you can stop to see the workings of thousands of fossils made into all sorts of artifacts.

 Lunch will be in a Berber village along the way.
 At the bivouac, you are welcomed with a glass of tea before taking a camel ride to watch the sunset from the top of the dunes.
-Later there is dinner and the night in a nomad tent at the foot of the dunes.

 3rd day: Merzouga – Ouarzazate